nodejs/node/doc/api/http.md

 `chunk` can be a string or a buffer.
 If `chunk` is a string, the second parameter specifies how to encode it into a byte stream.
-By default the `encoding` is `'utf8'`.
-The last parameter `callback` will be called when this chunk of data is flushed.
+By default the `encoding` is `'utf8'`. `callback` will be called when this chunk of data is flushed.

 **Note**: This is the raw HTTP body and has nothing to do with higher-level multi-part body encodings that may be used.